vmchale/EMD/README.md

 ##CUDA
 CUDA and relevant NVIDIA drivers have to be installed from their site.
 This should be done first.

+The NVIDIA website https://developer.nvidia.com/cuda-downloads has everything you need.

 ##Building
 To build, simply run
 ```